thisconnect/port/README.md

 ### Method: Station.write

 Sends a paket containing one or many messages to Pd's [netreceive].

+WARNING: write does not check if the write socket is ready and may error!

 ```js
 pd.write('Hello Pd!;\n');